Sound Impressions

 How to Reduce

-I found I could reduce the level of noise under a number of scenarios.
-First, when the DX160 is switched off and allowed to cool down then turn on it was quiet and I called this condition “cold”.
+I found I could reduce the level of noise under several scenarios.
+First, when the DX160 was switched off and allowed to cool down then turned on it was quiet and I called this condition “cold”.

 Second, if you do not need wireless, particularly Bluetooth, turn this off also or keep the DX160 away from the transmitting source.
 I found when that was turned on and near my phone, I could pick up some interference.